Spd0Team/Arcs-x-NEO/README.md

 ## <summary>🚀 arcs EX NEO: The Premier Roblox Exploit 🚀</summary>

-Welcome to **Arceus X NEO** – the pinnacle of Roblox exploiting.
+Welcome to **Arcs EX NEO** – the pinnacle of Roblox exploiting.
 Designed with cutting-edge technology, our exploit not only stands out in the crowd but also sets a benchmark for what a Roblox exploit can achieve.

 ## 🌟 Features